 Two important whiskey making texts are screaming to be returned to the whiskey community:

 Unger, Earl D. Beverage Alcohol Distillation.
 Joseph E. Seagram and Sons, Inc. Research & Development Department.
 1980.
-[A copy has been located, but you can only view it in person.]
+[A copy has been received.]

 These were both at one time only held by the Library of Congress, but both were stolen over the years.
 Rumor has it that one prominent distiller has copies and may be able to tell us what is in them even if they cannot share.
 Another rumor is that someone may have acquired a copy from a yard sale, but I have not been able to follow up on that lead.

 This IRS oddball is still on the loose:

 Schoeneman, Robert L. A STUDY OF WHISKEY STORED FOR EIGHT YEARS IN PLYWOOD BARRELS.
 Alcohol and Tobacco Tax Division Laboratory Internal Communication, IRS Publication #156, 1955